Montpelier Archaeology Certificate Program

 While participating in the program, you will stay in the antebellum plantation house known as Arlington House.
 There are other more individualized housing options on the property for an extra charge or there is the option of local B&Bs.

-Our programs run Monday through Friday (arrive on Sunday night and leave on Saturday morning) and are as follows:
+Our programs run Monday through Friday (arrive on Sunday night and leave on Saturday morning) and are as follows for the 2015 season:

 During the expedition, you will be involved in two types of surveys using a mapped grid across the landscape: